Ann Ravel: Political career

 In May 2015, Ravel told the New York Times that it is unlikely that the FEC will be able to regulate the coming 2016 presidential election.
 "The likelihood of the laws being enforced is slim," she told The New York Times.
 "I never want to give up, but I'm not under any illusions.
 People think the FEC is dysfunctional.
 It's worse than dysfunctional."
 Ravel resigned from the FEC on February 19, 2017, effective March 1, 2017.

 In 2019, Ravel began a campaign for California state senator.
 During the campaign, Ravel attracted controversy for her past opposition to the recall of Judge Aaron Persky over his handling of the Brock Turner case including from Michele Dauber who led the petition drive for the recall campaign with Dauber and other leaders of the recall campaign releasing an open letter critical of Ravel and her employer attorney James "Jim" McManis who also opposed the recall and claimed Chanel Miller consented to Brock Turner's sexual assault with the letter calling on Ravel to return McManis's $2,000 campaign donation.
 McManis told a Vogue reporter that "This woman (Miller) was not attacked...".
 Ravel said she only defended Persky against the recall "on principle" and still supports the campaign against the recall's "underlying cause".
 Democratic Activists for Women Now (DAWN) then voted to rescind its endorsement of Ravel as a result of refusing to return McManis's campaign donation and her opposition to Proposition 15.

 Ravel also received criticism, mainly from rival candidate Nora Campos, from receiving campaign donations from insurance companies and related PACs such as the Personal Insurance Federation of California Agents & Employees PAC and the Liberty Mutual Insurance Company Federal PAC despite Ravel insisting she would run a grassroots campaign and thus wouldn't accept contributions from PACs such as the campaign donations in question.

 On March 3, 2020, in California's jungle primary concurrent with then presidential Super Tuesday primaries, Ravel placed in 2nd place and thus was able to move on to the general election with then-Santa Clara County Supervisor for District 3 Dave Cortese placing in 1st place.
 But in the general elections, Ravel lost to Cortese.

+Ravel endorsed Betty Yee in the 2026 California gubernatorial election.